QuantEcon/Expectations.jl/README.md

 We support different types of Gaussian quadrature (Gauss-Hermite, Gauss-Legendre, Gauss-Laguerre, etc.) based on the distribution, as well as some methods with user-defined nodes (e.g., trapezoidal integration).

 We have rules for the following distributions:

 * Normal
 * ChiSq
 * LogNormal
 * Exponential
 * Beta
 * Gamma/Erlang
+* Uniform
 * Continuous Univariate (compact; generic fallback)
 * Continuous Univariate (no restriction; approximates with quantile grid)
 * Discrete

 See docs for more info.